 a.
 Energy consumption outside of the organization

-All values stem from freight carriers which use diesel engines.
+All values stem from freight carriers which in their majority use diesel engines.

-For Switzerland, a tank to wheel value is given, it includes emissions from production, which is consistent with all other values.
+For Switzerland, a tank to wheel value is given, it includes emissions from production, which is consistent with all other values.5)